 As a Direct Energy customer, you can ask Alexa when your bill is due and how much you owe.
 You can also authorize bill payments and retrieve your Refer-a-Friend code to help you earn valuable rewards.
 Alexa can even report your energy usage by week, month or year and tell you which appliances are using the most energy, helping you manage your household for maximum energy efficiency.

 Though your old light switch might get lonely, there are several smart home platforms that let you control your home lighting with Alexa.
 With smart outlets, you can effortlessly control plugged-in pedestal and table lamps, and some smart light bulbs allow you to use Amazon Echo commands to dim the lights to a specific level or even change the light’s color.

 Your HVAC unit is responsible for about 46 percent of a home’s energy use.
 The Department of Energy estimates savings of about 1 percent for each degree of thermostat adjustment for 8 hours, and recommends turning thermostats back 7 to 10 degrees for 8 hours per day for annual savings of up to 10 percent.
 We recommend setting your thermostat to 78F in the summer and 68F in the winter.

-By upgrading to a smart thermostat like the Hive Active Thermostat, getting comfortable is as simple as calling out your desired temperature.
+By upgrading to a smart thermostat, getting comfortable is as simple as calling out your desired temperature.
 You can also instruct Alexa to set new heating and cooling schedules for your home.

 4. Control the TV